internetofwater/Interoperable-Watersheds-Network-Data-Appliance/README.md

 ## 1. KoBoToolbox

 The service owner interacts with a browser-based, online/offline data collection form (Enketo) that supplies attributes on one or more "sensors" (field observation points, e.g. groundwater wells, stream gages, benthic observation posts, etc.).
-This form caches results in the browser until the mobile device has internet access, at which it automatically uploads the data to a PostgreSQL database on a KoBoToolbox server.
+This form caches results in the browser until the mobile device has internet access, at which point it automatically uploads the data to a PostgreSQL database on a KoBoToolbox server.

 The system periodically polls this server, downloading the data using the KoBo API and parsing it into a separate .csv file for each "sensor".

 ## 2. Sensor Observation Service (EPA Interoperable Watersheds Network Data Appliance)

+See github